TWUOnline/multi-access/pages/02.design/06.units/default.md

 •	Determine…
 •	Create…

-!!
-Be sure to write SMART learning outcomes!
+!!! ***Design Note:*** Be sure to write SMART learning outcomes!
 See the Learning Outcomes section on the [Blueprint page](https://multi-access.twu.ca/design/blueprint), as it has helpful verb ideas, as well as learning outcome generators!

 [/ui-accordion-item]